-Supportive Environments and Learning Opportunities
+1. Supportive Environments and Learning Opportunities

-A supportive environment helps a person meet their needs through positive expression, instead of resorting to challenging behaviors to get the environment to respond.
+A supportive environment helps a person meet their needs through positive expression instead of resorting to challenging behaviors to get their needs met.
 In a supportive environment, caregivers proactively plan to meet a person's needs.
-Many things contribute to a good environment, including:
+Many things contribute to a supportive environment, including:

-- o Promoting warm and caring relationships, especially with caregivers; - o Increasing a person's opportunity to make daily choices; - Reducing factors and forms of treatment that may make a person feel anxious, afraid, angry or devalued; - o Arranging environmental factors, such as location of residence, access to transportation, and user-friendly kitchens; - o Providing consistent, positive responses to appropriate behavior on the part of the person; - o Providing a consistent, predictable environment; - o Calmly interrupting and redirecting inappropriate behavior; and - o Assisting the person to understand, to the best of their ability, how and why behavior change is helpful.
+- a.
+Promoting positive relationships; - b.
+Increasing a person's opportunity to make daily choices; - c.
+Reducing factors and forms of treatment that may make a person feel anxious, afraid, angry, or devalued; - d.
+Arranging environmental factors, such as location of residence, access to transportation, and user-friendly kitchens; - e.
+Providing consistent, positive responses to appropriate behavior on the part of the person; - f.
+Providing a consistent, predictable environment; - g.
+Calmly interrupting and redirecting inappropriate behavior; and - h.
+Assisting the person to understand, to the best of their ability, how and why behavior change is helpful.

-➤ Skill Development and Status
+2. Skill Development and Status

-Skill development and improvement help increase a person's status and confidence.
+Skill development and personal improvement help increase a person's status and confidence.
 It is dependent upon age, capabilities, interests, and personal motivation.

-Important types of support include:
+Types of skill development support include:

-o Teaching a person new skills to obtain what they want;

-- Assisting to increase a person's communication skills; - o Increasing participation in typical community activities (work, socialization, shopping recreation, and leisure, etc.); - o Fostering skills and behaviors that promote mental and physical wellness; - o Encouraging a person to take more responsibility; and - o Helping a person to find ways to make contributions to others.
+- a.
+Teaching a person new skills or maintaining or enhancing existing skills; - b.
+Assisting to increase a person's communication skills, including but not limited to sign language and use of communication devices; - c.
+Increasing participation in typical community activities such as work, socialization, shopping recreation, leisure, etc.; - d.
+Fostering skills and behaviors that promote mental and physical wellness;

+- e.
+Encouraging a person to take more responsibility; and - f.
+Helping a person to find ways to make contributions to others.

-Healthcare
+3. Healthcare

 Healthcare support must be offered to the person to ensure prompt assessment and treatment of any ongoing or suspected problem.
 Untreated or under-treated health issues are often related to challenging behavior.
-Healthcare support should be offered until the problem is resolved.
-Establishing an ongoing relationship with a primary health care provider is part of healthcare support.
+Healthcare support must be offered until the problem is resolved.
+Establishing an ongoing relationship with a primary healthcare provider is part of healthcare support.

-Treatment of Mental Illness
+4. Treatment of Mental Illness

+- a.
 Persons who have a mental illness or mental health issues should be evaluated by a mental health professional, preferably one with expertise in developmental disabilities.
-The professional's recommendations should be considered in developing a Positive Behavior Support Plan (PBSP) for the person.
-This may include prescription of psychoactive medication.
-Any use of psychoactive medication should be integrated into the larger plan to build a supportive environment for the person.

-For persons receiving certified contracted residential services, refer to DDA Policy 5.15, Use of Psychoactive Medications.

-For persons residing in community ICF/IDs and Residential Habilitation Centers (RHCs), refer to DDA Policy 9.02, Administration of Psychotropic/Neuroleptic Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.
+The professional's recommendations must be considered in developing a Positive Behavior Support Plan (PBSP) for the person.
+This may include prescription of psychoactive medication as a part of the overall support of the person. - b.
+For a person receiving certified or contracted residential services, refer to DDA Policy 5.16, Use of Psychoactive Medications. - c.
+For a person residing in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) or Residential Habilitation Center (RHC), refer to DDA Policy 9.02, Administration of Psychotropic/Neuroleptic Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.

-Protection from Harm
+5. Protection from Harm

 Some people's behaviors may pose a risk of harm or injury to themselves, others, or property.
 In order to prevent injury or the destruction of property, physical intervention or restraint may be necessary.
 When this is the case, physical intervention is used only for the protection of the client, others, or property.
-Refer to DDA Policy 5.15, Use of Restrictive Procedures, and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements.
+Refer to DDA Policy 5.15, Restrictive Procedures, and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements.

-C. Functional Assessment (FA)
+C. Functional Assessment

-Some individuals have challenging behaviors that may interfere with their ability to have positive life experiences and form and maintain relationships.
+1. Some individuals have challenging behaviors that may interfere with their ability to have positive life experiences and form and maintain relationships.
 Positive behavior support uses functional assessment to help build respectful support plans for persons with challenging behaviors.